What is Scrum? Scrum Methodology - Roles, Artifacts, Events, & Values

 The progress is always measured through a working software.
 Documentation in scrum is only through three main artifacts namely: Product backlog, Sprint backlog, Increment.

 A product backlog is a dynamic list of functionalities the product might include, such that it provides value to users.

-The Product Owner maintains this list and is responsible for creating, managing, and prioritizing the backlog by focusing on WHAT brings the highest value to the users.
-These are few unique characteristics of a product backlog:
+The Product Owner maintains this list and is responsible for creating, managing, and prioritizing the backlog by focusing on 'WHAT' brings the highest value to the users.
+These are a few unique characteristics of a product backlog:

-- Is dynamic in nature as it evolves based on changing market needs
+- It is dynamic in nature as it evolves based on changing market needs

 - Lists all the features and capabilities that will be taken up in iteration and delivered as a product increment

-- Is refined on a continuous basis.
+- It is refined on a continuous basis.
 The Product Owner and Development team collaborate and update the details, estimate, and prioritize based on business value and size

 2. Sprint backlog: